Skip to main content

 Let those close to you know that you are gearing up for this special month of creativity.
 If appropriate, ask those you live with to temporarily take on some of the chores and responsibilities you usually shoulder.
 Ask for their support.
 Be clear about your intentions.
 For example, my parents are very generously hosting our extended family for a beach holiday in November.
 I’m very grateful for the time we will spend together and the opportunity for us all to recharge our batteries.
 However, I let everyone know that I would be spending 2-3 hours in the morning on my writing, and I’m delighted to say that everyone is on board.

 You may also have to give up things you might otherwise enjoy during November.
-I’ve decided to limit my TV to 4 hours a week, and only when I am exercising (an incentive I hope will have all kind of good results).
-I’m traveling a lot this month, but I’m planning my days in advance so that I can fit in 2-3 hours of writing a day.
-I also hope I can be really disciplined about using the time on planes and trains to get work done.
+I’ve decided to limit my TV to 4 hours a week, and only when I am exercising (an incentive I hope will have all kinds of good results).
+I’m traveling a lot this month, but I’m planning my days so that I can fit in 2 – 3 hours of writing a day.
+I also hope I can be disciplined about using the time on planes and trains to get work done.

 Ready to write?